looshlee/openj9/doc/compiler/runtime/RuntimeAssumption.md

 generally imposes very strict patchability requirements.
 The stop-the-world assumptions are much less strict.
-The assumption in the JIT will be that any these guards can only be tripped at treetops that return true to canGCAndReturn or canGCAndExecpt, and that while at one of these trees and execution is halted guards may be patched.
+The assumption in the JIT will be that any these guards can only be tripped at treetops that return true to canGCAndReturn or canGCAndExcept, and that while at one of these trees and execution is halted guards may be patched.
 This is a much looser patching requirement (you can overwrite multiple instructions for example on x86).
 Currently HCR assumptions and OSR assumptions are considered